-But how does one accomplish this wrestling with the scripture?
+In practical terms, how does one do this?
 One certainly must start with reading it.
-But an inductive study goes beyond that by asking you to answer questions.
+Inductive study goes beyond that by asking you to answer questions.
 There are many inductive studies out there, but they mostly follow the idea of asking you to answer a series of questions.
 Answering these questions after considering (and re-reading if necessary) the passage, you are forced to deal with it on a deeper level.
 The actual questions vary between methods, but there is no "secret recipe".
-The questions aren't handed down by angelic visitation and, to some extent, aren't important in themselves - so long as they force you to truly engage with the scripture.
+The specific questions aren't handed down by angelic visitation and, to some extent, aren't important in themselves - so long as they force you to truly engage with the scripture without going off on flights of fancy.
 Below, we've included a series of questions that you can use in your own study.
 Feel free to add more, if you wish.
 However, we'd recommend that you don't ignore any of them as they are, in total, intended to get you to address all important aspects of a passage (although sometimes one or more may not be relevant to a given passage).

 Consider reading the passage out loud before you start, or listen to someone else reading it.
 Reading and hearing are different "gates" into the mind.
 We want to engage as much of our mind as possible when we study the Bible ("Love God with all your mind...").
 If there is a scripture song, or songs, related to this passage, you may wish to sing it.
 Some people even write down the passage word for word as that engages yet another part of the mind.
-These things may sound silly, but it is surprising how often new perspectives can be gained simply by reading a passage out loud.
+These things may sound silly, but it is surprising how often new perspectives can be gained simply by reading a passage out loud, or writing it out by hand.

 One final point, and this may be the most important one: one should always approach scripture from the standpoint of what was the intended meaning for those to whom the passage was directed.
 If you, as so many do, approach it entirely from a standpoint of "what does this mean to me?" you will never discover the deeper meaning of the passage.
 If you make it all about yourself, you've limited the scope of the study to the limits of your own current understanding, presuppositions, and level of spiritual maturity.
 The purpose of Bible study is to understand God better and bring our thinking and actions in line with what He tells us through the Bible.
 This demands that we change.
 Our perspective must change since none of us has perfect understanding this side of heaven.
 If studying the Bible doesn't change you, you've completely missed the point of it.